mapo80/signature-verification-system/README.md

 ```

 `forged` indicates whether the candidate is considered a forgery. `similarity`
-is the cosine similarity between the signatures (1 means identical).
-When
+is `1 – s_cal`, i.e. one minus the calibrated distance between the signatures
-`preprocessed=true` the response also includes the PNG bytes of the signatures
+(1 means identical).
+When `preprocessed=true` the response also includes the
-after preprocessing.
+PNG bytes of the signatures after preprocessing.

 ### Integration test results